Natural person

 In jurisprudence, a natural person (also physical person in some Commonwealth countries, or natural entity) is a person (in legal meaning, i.e., one who has its own legal personality) that is an individual human being, distinguished from the broader category of a legal person, which may be a private (i.e., business entity or non-governmental organization) or public (i.e., government) organization.
 Historically, a human being was not necessarily considered a natural person in some jurisdictions where slavery existed (subject of a property right) rather than a person.

 Definitions

 According to Maria Helena Diniz, an individual or natural person "is the human being considered as a subject of rights and obligations".
 Every human being is endowed with legal personality and, therefore, is a subject of law.

 According to Sílvio de Salvo Venosa, "legal personality is a projection of the intimate, psychic personality of each person; it is a social projection of the psychic personality, with legal consequences".
 However, and in addition, the law also gives personality to other entities, formed by groups of people or assets: these are called legal person.

+Right to legal personality

+Some international human rights documents and treaties recognise the right to be recognised as a legal person as an individual human right.
+Examples include Article 6 of the Universal Declaration of Human Rights or Article 3 the American Convention on Human Rights.
+This serves to prevent humans being stripped of their legal personality, as, for example, slaves were under some systems of slavery.
+Entities not considered persons would instead be understood as objects, and would be subject to property rights, as slaves were, for example, in Ancient Rome.
+Nowak considers this right to be one of the rare absolute human rights (meaning it is not possible to restrict it in any way), and additionally non-derogable.